• Skip to primary navigation

 Ever wondered why your rhubarb stalks are green and not red?
 Funnily enough, there's no flavour difference between green or red but somehow the blushing red colour of rhubarb looks far more appetising and less sour.

-Should I Peel Rhubarb Before Stewing?
+Should You Peel Rhubarb Before Stewing?

 How Long Does Rhubarb Compote Last?